 Kathryn is an attorney and advocate with a successful career in law spanning more than two decades as general counsel at Peregrine Systems, chief litigation attorney for a $2 billion division of Raychem, and at Levi Strauss & Co.
 She was a Rotary International Fellow at the University of St. Andrews in Scotland and later graduated from the University of Pennsylvania Law School.
-She serves on numerous nonprofit boards including the International Center for Social Franchising and Ipas.
+She serves on numerous nonprofit boards including the International Center for Social Franchising, Ipas, and TogetHER for Health.

 Cervical cancer is preventable, yet thousands of women in India die from the disease every year.